How to make your PDF accessible for people with disabilities

 2. Use the built-in accessibility features in your PDF editing software

-We strongly suggest that while creating and editing your PDF in Microsoft Word, Powerpoint or Adobe that you use their built-in accessibility features to assist in guaranteeing the accessibility of the content in your document.
+We strongly suggest that while creating and editing your PDF in Microsoft Word, Powerpoint or Adobe you use their built-in accessibility features to assist in guaranteeing the accessibility of the content in your document.

 3. Less colour, more contrast and readable fonts

-It is a rule of thumb to ensure the text in your PDF has a high contrast; for example, black text on a white background, or white text on a black background.
-It is also advisable to use “simple” fonts like Arial, Comic Sans MS or Verdana which are at least 14px in size.
+It is a rule of thumb to ensure the text in your PDF has high contrast; for example, black text on a white background, or white text on a black background.
+It is also advisable to use “simple” fonts like Arial, Comic Sans MS, or Verdana which are at least 14px in size.
 You can use a bold font if you’d like to emphasize or highlight information but should avoid italics and upper-case letters if you can.
-The spacing between lines of text should be at least 25 to 30 percent of the point size so that readers can move their eye more easily to the next line of text.
+The spacing between lines of text should be at least 25 to 30 percent of the point size so that readers can move their eyes more easily to the next line of text.

 4. PDF document language and title